Notion vs Google Sheets for Email Management: Which Should You Use?

 Why Save Emails Outside Your Inbox at All?

-Before comparing tools, let's establish the goal.
+Before comparing tools, it's worth establishing the goal.

 Your email inbox is designed for processing messages, not storing information.
 Emails pile up, search is inconsistent, and critical information gets buried under newsletters and notifications.